-The Authority has recently introduced Communiqué No. 2017/2 Amending Communiqué 2010/4 on Mergers and Acquisitions Requiring the Approval of the Board.
-One of the amendments introduced in Communiqué No. 2010/4 is that Article 1 of Communiqué No. 2017/2 abolished Article 7(2) of Communiqué No. 2010/4, which had required that 'The thresholds . . . are re-determined by the Board biannually'.
-Through this amendment, the Board no longer has the duty to re-establish turnover thresholds for concentrations every two years.
+The Authority has recently introduced Communiqué No. 2017/2 Amending Communiqué 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board.
+One of the amendments introduced in Communiqué No. 2017/2 (Article 1) abolished Article 7(2) of Communiqué No. 2010/4, which had required that 'The thresholds . . . are re-determined by the Competition Board biannually'.
+Through this amendment, the Competition Board no longer has the duty to re-establish turnover thresholds for concentrations every two years.
 As a result, there is no specific timeline for the review of the relevant turnover thresholds set forth by Article 7(1) of Communiqué No. 2010/4.
-Secondly, Article 2 of Communiqué No. 2017/2 modified Article 8(5) of Communiqué No. 2010/4.
-Together with this amendment, the Board will now be in a position to evaluate the transactions realised by the same undertaking concerned in the same relevant product market within three years as a single transaction, as well as two transactions carried out between the same persons or parties within a three-year period.
+Second, Article 2 of Communiqué No. 2017/2 modified Article 8(5) of Communiqué No. 2010/4.
+With this amendment, the Competition Board is now in a position to evaluate the transactions realised by the same undertaking concerned in the same relevant product market within three years as a single transaction, as well as two transactions carried out between the same persons or parties within a three-year period.
 Lastly, Communiqué No. 2017/2 introduced a new regulation concerning public bids and series of transactions in securities.
 This newly introduced provision is similar to Article 7(2) of the European Merger Regulation.
-It provides that the applicable suspension requirement will not prevent the implementation of a public bid or of a series of transactions in securities on the conditions that (1) the transaction is notified to the Turkish Competition Authority without delay, and (2) the acquirer does not exercise the voting rights or does so only to maintain the full value of the investment based on a derogation granted by the Board.
-The Board may condition the derogation upon certain remedies to maintain effective competition.
+It provides that the applicable suspension requirement will not prevent the implementation of a public bid or of a series of transactions in securities on the conditions that (1) the transaction is notified to the Turkish Competition Authority without delay, and (2) the acquirer does not exercise the voting rights or does so only to maintain the full value of the investment based on a derogation granted by the Competition Board.
+The Competition Board may condition the derogation upon certain remedies to maintain effective competition.